moonlight-stream/moonlight-pc/README.md

 #Limelight

-[Limelight](https://github.com/limelight-stream) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.
+[Limelight](https://github.com/limelight-stream) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OS X/Windows.

 Limelight-pc allows you to stream your full collection of Steam games from your powerful desktop to another PC or laptop running Linux/OS X/Windows.

 Limelight also has an [Android implementation](https://github.com/limelight-stream/limelight-android).
+Versions for [iOS](https://github.com/limelight-stream/limelight-ios) and [Windows Phone](https://github.com/limelight-stream/limelight-wp) are currently in development.

 ##Features

-* Streams Steam and all of your games from your PC to your Linux/OSX/Windows machine
+* Streams Steam and all of your games from your PC to your Linux/OS X/Windows machine
 * Keyboard and Mouse support
 * Full support for Xbox 360 controllers, PS3 and PS4 controllers, and other HID gamepads
 * Full Windows, OS X, and Linux Support